-See "Annex I: Global Clearance Settlement and Tax Documentation Procedures" for additional information regarding book-entry registration.
+See "Annex I: Global Clearance Settlement and Tax Documentation Procedures," which is included in as a part of this prospectus, for additional information regarding book-entry registration.

 CERTAIN LEGAL ASPECTS OF THE STUDENT LOANS

 Transfer of Student Loans

 Each seller intends that the transfer of the student loans by it to us will constitute a valid sale and assignment of those loans.
 We intend that the transfer of the student loans by us to the trust will also constitute a valid sale and assignment of those loans.
 Nevertheless, if the transfer of the student loans by a seller to us, or the transfer of those loans by us to the trust, is deemed to be an assignment of collateral as security, then a security interest in the student loans may be perfected by either taking possession of the promissory note or a copy of the master promissory note evidencing the loan or by filing of notice of the security interest in the manner provided by the applicable Uniform Commercial Code, or the UCC as it is commonly known, for perfection of security interests in accounts.
 Accordingly: